Media Optimisation Configuration

 Replacement Modes

 The simple replacement mode maintains HTML structure while updating image URLs, making it the safest option for most sites.
-Picture mode provides better optimization but changes the DOM structure, which may affect JavaScript that expects specific elements.
+Picture mode provides better optimisation but changes the DOM structure, which may affect JavaScript that expects specific elements.

 For CSS, simple mode replaces URLs with optimized versions while image-set mode generates modern image-set declarations.